kyma-project/test-infra/docs/prow/kyma-release-process.md

 Such a configuration ensures that after modifying all `values.yaml` files successfully, all images are published.
 There can be an additional job that checks if all components in all `values.yaml` files use exactly the same version, such as `0.4.3`.
 You must define branch protection rules for release branches and the `master` branch.
-These rules mark all checks as a required.
+These rules mark all checks as required.
 Without them, the **Squash and merge** button is enabled even if some checks failed or are in progress.

 3. Run the integration jobs.
 Use one of these options to configure them: